 The Financial Assistance for Needy Families Program (FANF) provides temporary cash benefits to low-income families with dependent children in New Hampshire.
-Single adults without dependent children are ineligible for assistance.
+Eligibility is based on 4 different categories.

 The cash assistance available under FANF is temporary in nature, and it’s limited to a maximum of 60 months.
 The amount depends upon the family’s income, resources, and living arrangements.

 Those eligible for FANF cash assistance are also eligible for Medicaid; children of FANF eligible families are eligible for Healthy Kids Gold coverage.2

-The Food Stamp Program provides eligible individuals and households with monthly benefits used to purchase food items at grocery stores, supermarkets or other participating food retailers.
+NH’s Food Stamp Program — officially called SNAP, provides eligible individuals and households with monthly benefits used to purchase food items at grocery stores, supermarkets or other participating food retailers.

 The New Hampshire Medicaid serves needy individuals and families in New Hampshire who lack adequate resources to pay for medical care.
 It is also an important source of aid for elderly people in nursing homes.

-To apply for Medicaid, go to nheasy.nh.gov, and complete an application online.
+To apply for Medicaid, go to NH EASY (available from 6:00 AM until 12:00 AM), and complete an application online.
 Proof of income & household circumstances is required.

 WIC is a federally funded program that provides healthy supplemental foods for eligible pregnant women, new mothers, infants and children under age 5 who meet the income guidelines.